TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

    \right.
 $$

-The implication works two ways, which we can write as follows:
+The implication works two ways, which we can write as follows.

 $$